By Nora Pehrson

 Eliza’s mother owned an inn in Philadelphia where many of the Founding Fathers stayed when they came to draft the Constitution.
 It was there that she met and formed a lasting friendship with Thomas Jefferson.

 She also met her husband, Nicholas Trist, at the inn.
-Just a few months after she had a child with him, he was assigned to work in Natchez, Louisiana.
+Just a few months after she had a child with him, he was assigned to work in Natchez, Mississippi.
 She stayed in Philadelphia, but after eight years of waiting to reconnect with her husband and after the Revolutionary War had ended, she was finally able to go to Natchez.

 Jefferson wanted her to contribute to the survey of the area west of the Appalachian Mountains, so it seems that he asked her to keep a travel journal of her trip down the Ohio and Mississippi rivers.
 She actually navigated the Mississippi—with a group, of course—before Lewis and Clark did.
 Her journal details the flora and fauna, what it was like having to stay with other people, being eaten by mosquitoes—all things that a woman from Philadelphia was probably not used to.